psu-arts-arch-3/art-203/lesson-2/intro-to-html.md

 </html>
 ```

-The &lt;title&gt; element defines what appears in web browser tabs, search engine results, and other important locations.
+The `<title>` element defines what appears in web browser tabs, search engine results, and other important locations.

 ### Common HTML Elements

-You can search online for lists of complete HTML elements—here's a nice [cheat sheet](https://websitesetup.org/html5-cheat-sheet/)—but these are some of the really essential ones that you can start using right away.
+You can search online for lists of complete HTML elements—here's a nice [cheat sheet](https://websitesetup.org/html5-cheat-sheet/)—but here are some of the really essential ones that you can start using right away.

 #### Text